-The Classical Languages major at UQ provides you with the opportunity to learn two of the oldest languages in the world.
+Classical Languages at UQ provides you with the opportunity to learn these two foundational languages.
 You will learn grammar and acquire skills in reading and writing.

-A study of the ancient languages is immensely valuable for appreciating the culture and sophistication of Greco-Roman antiquity.
+Study of the ancient languages is immensely valuable for appreciating the culture and sophistication of Graeco-Roman antiquity and its lasting influence on the modern world.